BrettHallen/Sharp-MZ-80B/README.md

 ![Sharp MZ-80B keyboard layout](/Keyboard/sharp-mz-80b-keyboard.jpg)

 ## [SD Card Interface](https://github.com/yanataka60/MZ-2000_SD)
-Design (not mines!) to add SD card interface for the MZ-80B (and others).
+Design (not mine!) to add SD card interface for the MZ-80B (and others).
 It will work in an 80B with or without the Expansion Unit installed, which is neat.